pytest-dev/pytest/doc/en/example/parametrize.rst

 Indirect parametrization with multiple fixtures
 --------------------------------------------------------------

-Here is a stripped down real-life example of using parametrized testing for testing serialization of objects between different python interpreters.
+Here is a stripped down real-life example of using parameterized testing for testing serialization of objects between different python interpreters.
 We define a ``test_basic_objects`` function which is to be run with different sets of arguments for its three arguments: